B.S.C.S. in Computer Science

 B.S.C.S. in Computer Science Faculty

-The Department of Computer and Information Science has 11 faculty members, including 8 tenured/tenure track and 3 instructors.
-Research interests include Big Data, Data Mining, Data Science, Parallel & GPU computing, VR, Software Architecture, Machine Learning, Database, AI, IoT, and Graphics.
+The Department of Computer and Information Science has 12 faculty members, including 8 tenured/tenure track and 4 instructional faculty members.
+Research interests include Computer Security, Data Mining, Data Science, Parallel & GPU computing, Software Architecture, Machine Learning, Database, AI and IoT.

-Students wishing to enroll in the Bachelor of Science in Computer Science need an ACT Math score of 25 (or SAT equiv) and 3.0 high school core GPA.
-Students transferring into the program must have at least 2.25 cumulative GPA as well as 25 ACT Math score or at least a B in MATH 125 or higher.
+Freshmen may directly enroll in B.S.C.S. with an ACT Math score of at least 24 (or SAT equiv) or 3.2 high school core GPA.
+Students transferring to the program from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.

 Mr. Hilliard is the IT/OT Program Services Executive for ExxonMobil IT Division.
 Hilliard has a Bachelor of Science in Computer Science from Ole Miss, a master's in Computer Science from the University of Dayton and an Executive MBA from Baylor University.
 Albert won the School of Engineering 'Engineer of Distinction' award in 2018.